La Casa Pacifica: History

 During Nixon's tenure as chief executive, the home was visited by such VIP guests as General Secretary of the Communist Party of the Soviet Union Leonid Brezhnev, President of Mexico Gustavo Díaz Ordaz, Prime Minister of Japan Eisaku Satō, longtime aide Henry Kissinger and close friend Bebe Rebozo.

+Like Reagan’s Rancho del Cielo and George W. Bush’s Crawford Ranch, Nixon’s San Clemente retreat became a symbol of the growing importance of California in presidential politics.
+Given the estate's proximity to Camp Pendleton and the Pacific, the Secret Service installed advanced communication systems and perimeter surveillance, turning the home into a fully functional presidential command post.

 It is an interesting historical footnote that U.S. Coast Guard LORAN Station San Mateo Point (located in southernmost San Clemente) would play a part in the Watergate scandal of the 1970s, which ultimately led to the resignation of President Nixon (ostensibly to avoid impeachment).
 According to the US Government Printing Office Web Site:

 Following the president's resignation, both he and his wife retired to the San Clemente estate, where Nixon composed his memoirs.
 During those years many in the local community still displayed their loyalty to the embattled former president despite the public embarrassment of the collapse of his political career.
 The Frost/Nixon interviews were originally planned for La Casa Pacifica, but radio signals from the Coast Guard's neighboring navigational-aid transmitters interfered with the TV gear; the interview had to be moved to the nearby home of a Nixon supporter.